logingood/jirash/README.md

 # Jira Shell
 ## Overview

-Allows to query jira for tickets assigned to user:
+Allows to query Jira for tickets assigned to user:
 - all
 - todo
 - backlog